Joe Biden accuser’s life marred by abuse and financial hardship

 “How high does your credit score have to be to be believed as a victim of sexual assault?”
 Reade asked.

 Reade’s resume states that she graduated from Antioch University with a bachelor’s degree in political science and later worked at the school’s Seattle campus as an “Ongoing Online Visiting Professor for degree completion.”
-But school officials said she did not graduate and was never a faculty member, though she was paid to do several hours of administrative work as an independent contractor.
+But school officials said she did not graduate and was never a faculty member, though she was paid to do several hours of administrative work as an independent contractor, a detail first reported by CNN.

+Reade disputed this, but could not produce evidence that she graduated.
+She says the number of school credits that could be applied to her graduation was complicated by her name and social security number change, and that the school’s president at the time stepped in to personally confer a degree.

 She was accepted to Seattle University Law School through an alternative admissions program and obtained a law degree in 2004, but struggled to keep a job.
 She was helped by sympathetic strangers drawn to her story of escaping abuse, but often failed to meet financial obligations and was perpetually in debt and frequently entangled in legal battles.